steelkiwi/SKLocalizable/README.md

 ```

 #### 3.2.3 Component isn't a subclass of `NSObject`
-In this case you can duplicate [NSObject+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Sources/UIControls/NSObject+Localizable.swift) implementation for your class
+In this case, you can duplicate [NSObject+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Sources/UIControls/NSObject+Localizable.swift) implementation for your class

-## 4 FAQ
+## 4. FAQ

 - **XCode error `Value of type .. has no member ..`**
-Happens, when module wasn't imported automatically.
-Just add `import SKLocalizable` in your project
+It happens when module wasn't imported automatically.
+Just add `import SKLocalizable` to your project

 - **How I can localize another native or mine custom component, except mentioned in #3.1?**
 Please check item #3.2.
-If you localized native component, we will be very gratefull if you make a Pull Request to <olesenko@steelkiwi.com> with your add-on
+If you localized native component, we will be very grateful if you make a Pull Request to <olesenko@steelkiwi.com> with your add-on

 - **I want to localize several properties of component.
 Do you have default solution?**
-It's pretty difficult thing to handle automatically.
+It's a pretty difficult thing to handle automatically, so we don't.
 Use notification `.languageChanged` and implement this case manually